reactjs/react-docgen/README.md

 It uses [recast][] and [babylon][] to parse the source into an AST and provides methods to process this AST to extract the desired information.
 The output / return value is a JSON blob / JavaScript object.

-It provides a default implementation for React components defined via `React.createClass` or [ES2015 class definitions][classes].
+It provides a default implementation for React components defined via `React.createClass`, [ES2015 class definitions][classes] or functions (stateless components).
 These component definitions must follow certain guidelines in order to be analyzable (see below for more info).

 ## Install